Permafrost/Tundra/README.md

     * $document is the given IData document with all keys converted to lower case.

+* #### tundra.document.key:normalize

+  Converts all keys in the given IData document to legal Java identifiers by replacing all illegal characters with underscore characters.

+  * Inputs:
+    * `$document` is an IData document whose keys are to be converted to legal Java identifiers.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData[] document lists should also have their keys converted to legal Java identifiers.
+      Defaults to false.

+  * Outputs:
+    * `$document` is the given IData document with all keys converted to to legal Java identifiers.

 * #### tundra.document.key:replace

   Replaces all occurrences of the given [regular expression pattern]